near/abi-example/README.md

 # NEAR ABI Example

-Extract embedded ABI from a NEAR smart contract
+Build a NEAR smart contract with ABI embedded, and inspect it on-chain.

 ## Requirements